Bridlington School

-Bridlington School is a secondary school and sixth form located on Bessingby Road (A165), in Bridlington in the East Riding of Yorkshire, England.
+Bridlington School is a secondary comprehensive school with sixth form located on Bessingby Road (A165), in Bridlington in the East Riding of Yorkshire, England.

 History

 Grammar school

 The school was formed from Bridlington School (a grammar school founded on the site 20 September 1899, although founded in 1447 by King Henry VI) on Bessingby Road and Bridlington High School for Girls (founded in 1905) on St John's Street.
 The girls' school was opened on 26 September 1905 by Beilby Lawley, 3rd Baron Wenlock; it cost £3,500.

 In November 1938, 13-year-old Tom Elliott of Weaverthorpe died at the school when a small splinter of bone in a playground accident punctured a main artery.

 The school had around 550 boys in the 1950s and 1960s with a boarding school.
 The girls' school also had a boarding house.
 The girls' school had around 550 girls.

 Comprehensive

 In 1975 the LEA (one year after Humberside County Council was formed with its base in Beverley) changed the school to a comprehensive.
 The high school site became Bridlington Lower School and the current site was the Upper School.
 Most of the lower school site has become a housing estate, although the main building, visible from Quay Road, has been preserved and converted into flats.
 When a comprehensive it still had its girls' and boys' boarding house until the 1990s.
 It no longer has a boarding house.